Mondanite Magazine

 A. My message is the following:

-Life is not something you have earned, it is something that is given.
+Life is not something you have earned; it is something that is given.
 Please treat it as the best gift you will ever have.

 Most people work hard for a mirage.
 People believe that success and money are the basic objectives in life, and many times when they achieve them, they realize that their hands are empty.
 In Lebanon, and the Arab world, people believe in appearances.
 It is a culture of appearances, but what is important is this internal journey you make inside of yourself.
 You know that you have succeeded only when you are proud of the person you see in the mirror; and only when you achieve that internal peace and comfort between you and yourself.
-The real journey in life is inside you and it is not in the public eye.
+The real journey in life is inside you, and it is not in the public eye.

 The third message is that people should be trained to give, and the easiest form of giving is to give money.
 I encourage you to give of yourself.
-Only by giving you reach fulfillment and joy.
+Only by giving do you reach fulfillment and joy.
 Please support life, support a sick child who is poor and cannot afford medical care.
 Support charitable organizations that support life.
 Be part of the war against disease and against suffering and pain.
 Be part of the real world.
-Giving gives your life a meaning.
-We need to change the motto in the world from “I love you because I need you” to “I need you because I love you”.
+Giving gives your life meaning.
+We need to change the motto in the world from "I love you because I need you" to "I need you because I love you."

 Details